 Proposed shipping routes concerningly overlap with preferred narwhal habitat

 Once the ore is put on vessels transiting through Milne Inlet and Eclipse Sound, the risks from oil spills, underwater noise, and pollution affect wildlife which feed and migrate through the area.
-Currently there is an average of 14 vessel transits per week, but with the increase in production, ships will be navigating these sensitive waters 35 times per week.
+Currently there are 198 vessel transits per season, but with the increase in production, ships will be navigating these sensitive waters 384 times per season.

 Research supported through our Arctic Species Conservation Fund has identified these marine areas as preferred habitat for narwhal.
 In summer months, 90 percent of the world’s narwhal population migrates to these and other Canadian waters, making local disturbances a global concern for this at-risk species.